Trigger warning: This article contains details about depression and suicide which might triggering to survivors.

 I think Cudi has been the most influential artist of this generation.
 Let me tell you why I think so.

-Today, 28-year-old Travis Scott is arguably the hottest rapper in the music industry today.
+Today, 28-year-old Travis Scott is arguably the hottest rapper in the music industry.
 Since the release of ‘Astroworld’ (2018), he has been releasing a stream of hits.
 The ‘Scott’ in his name is in homage to 37-year-old Kid Cudi – whose real first name is Scott.

 His single ‘The Scotts’ with Cudi, released in April 2020, broke many records and got Cudi his first US number-one single.
 It took Cudi 12 years to achieve this since he debuted on the world stage, leaving fans like me delighted to see him finally getting the sales and accolades he deserves.